ryanhayame/trainy-blog-only/data/blog/how-parallelism-matters.md

 The compute requirements to train large models such as LLMs and text2image models requires both an evergrowing amount of training data and compute.
 For example, [training a GPT-3 30B model using 256 A100-40GB GPUs takes ~36 days](https://www.mosaicml.com/blog/gpt-3-quality-for-500k).
 Most of the recent advances in parallelism have focused on model sharding in order scale models way beyond what can fit onto a single GPU.
 However, parallelism strategy plays a large role in how fast training can be executed, easily resulting in upwards of 50% improvement in training speed.
 We illustrate this with a simple language modeling experiment.

-## Causual Language Modeling with DDP & FSDP
+## Causal Language Modeling with DDP & FSDP

 We tested both [Distributed Data Parallel (DDP)](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) and [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html).
 While DDP has a full copy of the model on each GPU, FSDP shards the model across different GPUs.
 We trained a GPT-2 causal LM on the wikitext dataset using [this script from HuggingFace](https://huggingface.co/blog/assets/62_pytorch_fsdp/run_clm_no_trainer.py) on a DGX 8xA100-80GB networked via NVLink (600GB/s).
 For all the model and batch sizes we consider, the entire model can fit and be trained on a single GPU.
 The data parallelism strategy can be selected with: